borgod/CS777-termproject/README.md

 $python gbt_classifier.py

-The results of the software will print out at the end, as well a model will be saved for future use
+The results of the software will print out at the end, as well a model will be saved for future use.

 The user only to make sure to add the correct path at the beginning of each file.

 path = "/Documents/..../your_flight_dataset.csv "

-Once you have set up the correct path, then you can run the whole pipeline, or simply run it by the 3 main sections and run it in a Jupyter notebook (you need to copy/past the sections).
+Once the user has set up the correct path, then it can run the whole pipeline, or simply run it by secions in Jupyter notebook (user needs to copy/past the sections).

-# Common aspects common to each of the files
+# Common aspects to each of the files

-We can say that each of the files are composed of 3 sections, and they can run sequentially
+We can say that each of the files are composed of 3 sections, and the sections run sequentially

 # 1st section
-We read the dataset and extract the rows of interest for the classifier
+We read the dataset and extract the rows of interest for the classifier.

 All relevant data is in the variable :

 selected = rows.map(safe_convert).filter(lambda x: x is not None)

 # 2nd section
-We create a dataframe because we use the embedded library  for classifiers.
+We create a dataframe to use the embedded library  for classifiers.

-We then do feature engineering, that is, creating some features from the original ones.
-This goes from Create Data Frame to Train/test split
+We then do feature engineering, that is, creating some new features from the original ones.

 In the logistic regression classifier, an enconder is used to take the categorical variables because it only can take numerical values.